-3.6 The nearest Ancient Semi-Natural Woodland (ASNW) within a 2km radius is Clapham Wood ASNW located approximately 8.3km to the north-west of the site.
+3.5 The landscape surrounding the site is very open in character and there are no areas of Ancient Semi-Natural Woodland (ASNW) within a 2km radius.
+The nearest ASNW is Clapham Wood ANSW located approximately 5.5km to the west of the site.